 5. Exclusion

-In accordance with section 4(1) of the Inclosed Lands Protection Act 1901 (NSW) (the Act), it is an offence for a person to unlawfully enter a school without the consent of the principal, or to remain on school property after being asked to leave.
+In accordance with section 4(1) of the Act, it is an offence for a person to unlawfully enter a school without the consent of the principal, or to remain on school property after being asked to leave.
 If found guilty, this offence carries a maximum penalty of a $1,100 fine.
-In addition, pursuant to section 4A(1) of the Act, it is an offence for a person, including a parent to remain on the School property after being asked to leave and acting in a manner considered offensive to a reasonable person.
+In addition, under section 4A(1) of the Act, it is an offence for a person, including a parent to remain on the School property after being asked to leave who is also acting in a manner considered offensive to a reasonable person.
 If found guilty, this offence carries a maximum penalty of a $2,200 fine.
+Any defence to these offences would rely on the defendant demonstrating a reasonable excuse for the conduct.